joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 the way and now it's time to address them head-on.
 The entire language is a huge space to cover and will take a series of posts.
 First up?
 The Error Model.
 The way errors are communicated and dealt with is fundamental to any language, especially one used to write a reliable operating system.
-Like many other things we did in Midori, a "whole system" approach was necessary to getting right, taking several iterations over several years.
+Like many other things we did in Midori, a "whole system" approach was necessary to getting it right, taking several iterations over several years.
 I regularly hear from old teammates, however, that this is the thing they miss most about programming in Midori.
 It's right up there for me too.
 So, without further ado, let's start.